Earnstein/alx-low_level_programming/README.md

-Learning C programming with betty
+More tasks on C functions